ItaiAxelrad/hurricane-forecast-verification/README.md

 Another issue that many of these forecasting methods experience is lack of computational power.
 The further discretized the three-dimensional storm is, the more computation required.
 Because of all the information and parameters that must be input into these models (i.e. physical restrictions, boundary conditions, fluxes, oceanic conditions, and atmospheric conditions) it is easy to see how quickly a system may become bogged down by an excess of input information.
 Those forecasts that use smaller discretizations in the horizontal plane (i.e. are of a higher resolution) may not necessarily provide more accurate results as seen in the study performed by Davis et al. Therefore, there must be more analysis in order to determine which inputs have a more significant influence on the actual accuracy of the forecast.

 Due to the large expanse that most hurricanes cover, it is easy to see why it may be so difficult to accurately portray hurricane paths.
-For a hurricane that has an influence of over 100 km, even the smallest error in track estimation can de-rail the forecast by tens of kilometers.
+For a hurricane that has an influence of over 100 kilometers, even the smallest error in track estimation can de-rail the forecast by tens of kilometers.
 The accuracy of hurricane forecasts also increases when the length of the forecast decreases.
 This is because the decreased time-step allows for more data to be gathered, and for initial conditions to be better evaluated.
 Ultimately long-term forecasts are preferred because they allow the public more time to prepare, but are more difficult to produce accurately.
 Incorporation of multiple models into ensemble forecasts may in the future allow for better long-term forecast accuracy.

 Although there have been tremendous improvements in increasing the accuracy of hurricane forecasts, there is still relatively little data to compare these forecasts to actual hurricane data.
 Between the years of 2000-2010, only 11 hurricanes occurred on the Atlantic Basin (NOAA, 2017).
 This means that the accuracy of certain forecasts only has a very limited number of actual data sets to compare to.
 Unfortunately, this means that error reduction in these models is likely to occur the more often that actual hurricanes occur.